dnsimple/dnsimple-support/content/articles/github-student-pack.markdown

 Yes.
 To activate your account you need to enter a credit or debit card.
 Your GitHub Student Pack credit only applies towards your DNS service.
 Domain registrations, SSL certificates and other related purchases are charged against your card on file.

+#### How can I check if the coupon was successfully applied?

+The coupon applies a credits to your account that will automatically used to renew the monthly subscription fee for the DNS service.
+To check if the coupon was successfully applied, go to [your account page](https://dnsimple.com/account), select the <label>Billing Info</label> tab and check the Current Balance.
+The amount should match $120, that is the credit applied to your account for this coupon.

   [1]: https://education.github.com/pack